Are you pleased with your life?

 What do you buy with your money?
 What lasting value do you create?
 What experiences do you have?

-What sparks joy for you in terms of what you would gladly do even if you didn’t get paid to do it?
+What sparks joy for you regarding what you would do even if you didn’t get paid to do it?

-What work brings you so much energy, so much happiness that you’re grateful to be alive?
+What work brings you so much energy and happiness that you’re grateful to be alive?

-You see the impact that you’re making, and it energizes you.
+You see the impact you’re making, and it energizes you.
 Describe what that work is.